mbarajas/mbarajas/README.md

 ### Hi there 👋

-## I'm Manuel Jose Barjas.
+## I'm Manuel Jose Barajas.
 I'm a Software Engineer currently located in Atlanta, Georgia.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/